wperlichek/ISL/exercises/ch-2.md

 When would an inflexible approach, in general, be preferred: The opposite - we are skeptical the training data represents the real world pattern and want a conservative first go at modeling the data.

+Analysis:
+- Even highly flexible models make SOME assumptions about the data.
+Saying no assumptions is wrong.
+Watch your language.
+- For classification and flexible, picture the jagged line it creates.
+It is not the excessive data points.
+- A flexible approach is good when you have a very large # of samples, don't forget that, it's key
+- Inflexible approaches like linear regression are good when intrepretability are paramount

+**6**

+_Describe the differences between a parametric and a non-parametric statistical learning approach.
+What are the advantages of a parametric approach to regression or classification (as opposed to a nonparametric approach)?
+What are its disadvantages?_

+Parametric: Advantages are, it's easier to interpret and adjust complicated systems with finite set of parameters.
+Disadvantages,
+            it can constrain too much.
+3x+4y+2 might even though understandable has clear limitations in representating complex syustems.

+Non-parametric: Advantages are the ability to model complex systems.
+You lose intepretability though, and your function becomes a black box
+                that you don't understand how to adjust or even understand its beahvior.

+A parametric learning approach might be appopriate for classification because its high intrepability and relative simplicity lend to classification.
+Whereas non-parametric form might be desired to create regression outputs that are highly mathematically accurate, when the numbers really count down to the last detail, and we don't care how they were produced, just that they're accurate.

+Analysis: